mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 Now that you have some BTC under MMGen’s control, you’re ready to create a transaction.
 Note that transactions are harmless until they’re signed and broadcast to the network, so feel free to experiment and create transactions with different combinations of inputs and outputs.
-Of course, if you're using testnet or regtest mode, then you risk nothing even when broadcasting transactions.
+Of course, if you’re using testnet or regtest mode, then you risk nothing even when broadcasting transactions.

-To send 0.1 BTC to the a third-party address 3AmkUxrfy5dMrfmeYwTxLxfIswUCcpeysc, for example, and send the change back to yourself at address 89ABCDEF:S:5, you’d issue the following command:
+To send 0.1 BTC to the a third-party address `3AmkUxrfy5dMrfmeYwTxLxfIswUCcpeysc`, for example, and send the change back to yourself at address `89ABCDEF:S:5`, you’d issue the following command:

 	$ mmgen-txcreate 3AmkUxrfy5dMrfmeYwTxLxfIswUCcpeysc,0.1 89ABCDEF:S:5

-'mmgen-txcreate' accepts either MMGen IDs or Bitcoin addresses as arguments.
+`mmgen-txcreate` accepts either MMGen IDs or Bitcoin addresses as arguments.

 NOTE: For backwards compatibility, legacy addresses may omit the code letter from the MMGen ID.
-Thus address ‘89ABCDEF:L:5’ may be expressed as ‘89ABCDEF:5’.
+Thus address `89ABCDEF:L:5` may be expressed as `89ABCDEF:5`.
 For other address types the code letter is mandatory.

-To send 0.1 BTC to each of addresses 89ABCDEF:S:6 and 89ABCDEF:S:7 and return the change to 89ABCDEF:S:8, you’d do this:
+To send 0.1 BTC to each of addresses `89ABCDEF:S:6` and `89ABCDEF:S:7` and return the change to `89ABCDEF:S:8`, you’d do this:

 	$ mmgen-txcreate 89ABCDEF:S:6,0.1 89ABCDEF:S:7,0.1 89ABCDEF:S:8

 As you can see, each send address is followed by a comma and the amount.
 The address with no amount is the change address.
 All addresses belonging to your seed in the above examples are already imported and tracked, so you’re OK.
-If you wanted to send to 89ABCDEF:S:11, you'd have to import it first.
+If you wanted to send to `89ABCDEF:S:11`, you’d have to import it first.

 Let’s go with the first of our two examples above.

-Upon invocation, the 'mmgen-txcreate' command shows you a list of your unspent outputs along with a menu allowing you to sort the outputs by four
+Upon invocation, the `mmgen-txcreate` command shows you a list of your unspent outputs along with a menu allowing you to sort the outputs by four
 criteria: transaction ID, address, amount and transaction age.
 Your overall balance in BTC appears at the top of the screen.
 In our example, the display